tahacodes-py/password-checker-program/README.md

 1. Project Overview

-Explain what your program does in a simple sentence or two.

 This project is a simple Password Strength Checker written in Python.
 It takes a user’s password as input and checks if it contains alphabets, numbers, and special characters.
 Based on the criteria, it tells whether the password is safe, weak, or invalid.